bocoup/web-platform-contribution-guide/src/governance.rst

 ARIA
 ~~~~

-ARIA (Accessible Rich Internet Applications) is a collection of standards developed by several working groups at the W3C that deal with accessibility of web technologies, mainly assistive technologies like screen readers.
+:term:`ARIA` (Accessible Rich Internet Applications) is a collection of standards developed by several working groups at the W3C that deal with accessibility of web technologies, mainly assistive technologies like screen readers.

 Other Standards Bodies & Foundations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~